- Alumni & Donors

 - Research Training

 Visiting Assistant Professor

-Sofia Donoso is an Assistant Professor at the Society and Health Research Center (CISS) of the Universidad Mayor, and a researcher at the Centre of Social Conflict and Cohesion Studies (COES), both in Chile.
+Sofia Donoso is an Assistant Professor in Sociology at Universidad de Chile, and a researcher at the Centre of Social Conflict and Cohesion Studies (COES), both in Chile.
 She holds a B.A. in Sociology from the Universidad de Chile and an M.Phil. and D.Phil. in Development Studies from the University of Oxford.
 Dr Donoso’s research focuses on social movements in Chile, comparative perspectives on participation in street demonstrations, and the institutionalization of social protests.
 She is the co-editor of Social Movements in Chile: Organization, Trajectories, and Political Consequences (Palgrave McMillan, 2017) and has written extensively on the student movement in Chile.
 Her most recent project looks at the challenges faced by movement-parties in action.

 Social movements, institutionalization of social protest, movement-parties and their practices.

 Visiting projects and objectives

 Title of the project: Movement-parties in action: The case of the Chilean Frente Amplio in comparative perspective.